hombremuchacho/docs/source/index.html.md

 ```

-To tailor the message and/or coupon that Turnstyle delivers to the end-client,
+To tailor the message and/or coupon that Yelp Wifi delivers to the end-client,
-you can specify the parameters to send via a RESPONSE to the POST Turnstyle
+you can specify the parameters to send via a RESPONSE to the POST Yelp Wifi
 sends.

 The 'override' properties are optional.
 The campaign's message and coupon (if
 the campaign has one) will only be sent if 'send' is true or if a response is
 not provided.
 If the 'override' property is given, it will override properties
 of the campaign or coupon just for that message.
 Properties that are not specified
-will have the values given to the campaign in Turnstyle's application.
+will have the values given to the campaign in Yelp Wifi's application.

 ### HTTPS POST URL